Edith Wilson Miles

 Edith Wilson Miles (born Edith Margaret Wilson) is a biochemist known for her work on the structure and function of enzymes, especially her work on tryptophan synthase.

 Education and career

 Miles received her B.A. from the University of Texas at Austin in 1957, and then moved to the University of California, Berkeley where she earned a Ph.D. in 1962 working in Esmond Emerson Snell's lab with Jesse Rabinowitz and Edward Adelberg as her advisors.
-With funding from the American Cancer Soceity, she moved to the University of Leicester as a postdoctoral researcher with Hans Kornberg.
+With funding from the American Cancer Society, she moved to the University of Leicester as a postdoctoral researcher with Hans Kornberg.
 From 1964 until 1966, she was a postdoctoral investigator at Tufts University working with Alton Meister, and then she accepted an independent position at the National Institutes of Health.
 In 2000 she became a Scientist Emeritus.